Masoud647/Masoud647.github.io/README.md

 Humber college provided us with a PCB which is called the Modular Sensor Hat.
 The PCB contains 20 pin GPIO header, two 4 pin header, 5 pin header, a couple of resistors, transistors and a light.
-Before soldering I took care of my safety by wearing my safety glasses and making sure my work place was clear.
+Before soldering, we took care of safety by wearing safety glasses and make sure the workplace is clear.
 The soldering was fairly simple to complete because of the schematic which outlined where everything goes.

 ![PCB](https://masoud647.github.io/Buildlog/pcb.jpg)